Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Functional regressions and density deconvolution

 Independence and additivity of the noise imply that the density function $r$ of $Y$ satisfies the following convolution equation

-where the operator $T:L_2\to L_2$ in Eq.~\ref{eq:convolution} is compact, whenever the density $f$ is compactly supported. \cite{carrasco2011spectral} replace Lebesgue measure by measures which yield compactness of $T$ and study Tikhonov regularization, obtaining $L_2$ convergence rates and pointwise asymptotic normality.
-For simplicity of presentation and tractability of our results, I assume that all densities are continuous, bounded and compactly supported, with support contained inside the interval $[a,b] \subset \R$.
-This assumption is not very restrictive, since most of economic variables, e.g. reported earning, are bounded.
+where the operator $T:L_2\to L_2$.
+For simplicity of presentation and tractability of our results, let us assume that all densities are continuous, bounded and compactly supported, with support contained inside the interval $[0,1] \subset \R$.
+This assumption is not very restrictive, since most of the economic variables, e.g., reported earning or costs are bounded.